xrdocs/cnbng/_tutorials/pppoe-lac-subscribers-bringup-in-cnbng.md

 ### DHCP Configuration
 This is where we associate access interfaces with cnBNG DHCP profile. cnBNG specific DHCP profile makes sure DHCP packets are punted to cnBNG CP through CPRi/GTP-u tunnel.
-Since PPPoE subscruibers use dhcp only for IPv6 address assignment, dhcp ipv4 profile is not needed for PPPoE subscribers.
+Since PPPoE PTA subscribers use IPCP for IPv4 address assignment, dhcp ipv4 profile is not needed for PPPoE PTA subscribers.
 ```
 dhcp ipv6
  profile cnbng_v6 cnbng